JOSS: Program statements

 Every line in a JOSS program must start with a line number.
 Line numbers are fixed-point numbers consisting of two two-digit integers separated by a period.
 As in BASIC, line numbers are used both as labels to target from To and Do statements, and to support editing.
 Entering a line of code with a new line number inserts it into a program, while entering one with an extant line number replaces the prior version or deletes it if it is empty.

 The portion of the line number to the left of the period is termed the page or part, while the portion to the right is termed the line.
 Thus the line number 10.12 refers to page 10, line 12.
 Branches can target either a page, or a line within a page.
-When the later format is used, the combined page and line is termed a step.
+When the latter format is used, the combined page and line is termed a step.

 Pages are used to define subroutines, which return when the next line is on a different page.
 For instance, if a subroutine for calculating the square root of a number is in page 3, one might have three lines of code 3.1, 3.2 and 3.3, and it would be called using Do part 3.
 The code would return to the statement after the Do when it reaches the next line on a different page, for instance, 4.1.
 No need exists for the equivalent of a RETURN at the end, although if an early return is required, Done accomplishes this.

 Every line must start with a command keyword following the line number.
 No concept of a default command exists as is the case in BASIC with its optional LET statement.
 Multiple statements can be placed on one line, separated by colons or semicolons.
 Every line must end with a period.

 Loops and conditions

 JOSS uses a suffix notation to indicate conditional evaluation, "do this if this is true", in contrast to most languages which place the condition in front in prefix notation, "if this is true, do this".
-Like BASIC, but unlike FORTRAN or FOCAL, any statement can be conditionally evaluated in this fashion.
+Unlike FORTRAN or FOCAL, any statement can be conditionally evaluated in this fashion.
 For example, to print a string only if a condition is met, one can combine the if with a Type: